harrisj/harrisj.github.io/_posts/personal/2025-04-29-the-assault-on-oversight.md

 {:.oversight.tl-gsa} 2025-02-20
 :   GSA places an arbitrary $1 limit on all government spending cards.

-{:.oversight.tl-gsa} 2025-03-03
+{:.oversight.tl-gsa} 2025-03-01
-:   All remaining staff in 18F are eliminated.
+:   All remaining staff in 18F are fired via an email sent after midnight.

 ### Office of Management and Budget